Why We Serve

 Our Audio Visual Team assists with digital and communication tools, both during worship and in ongoing church programs.
 They make sure microphones are on when needed, videos launch on command and slides spring to the screen.
 Each year, we grow more involved with electronic communications and more appreciative of the team at Saint Paul’s that makes the magic happen.
 Associated with the Technology Lay Team.
 Contact: Gary Eggebraaten.

 Counters for Collections, Tithing and Other Offerings count and record all collection plate offerings, pledges and other monetary amounts for deposit in the Saint Paul’s bank account.
 Each Monday, designated counters meet in the Saint Paul’s office to perform this vital job.
 The meticulous handling of these offerings is critical to the ministry of our church.
 Associated with the Finance Committee.
-Contact: Jack Pearce.
+Contact: TBA.

 eXtreme eXplorers is a week of eXtreme fun!
 One week every summer we head out to explore the fun in Tallahassee with our older kids, 3rd-6th graders.
 Adult chaperones are needed to socialize and hang out with these pre-teens, preferably those with expertise in swimming and loaded with lots of energy!
 Contact: Jill Merryday.